 and is not eligible for assignment as the committee member overseeing an

 accepted grievance.
 In the event that a member of the Grievance

 Committee is one of the parties involved in the dispute or has a

-personal interest in the dispute, that Committee Member shall retire
+personal interest in the dispute, that Committee Member shall be recused

 from involvement with any aspect of that grievance.

 In the event that a Grievance Committee member changes positions in the USGenWeb Project during their term, they may remain as a representative of the position for which they were appointed until the end of their term.
 This does not apply in the case of the committee member's election to the USGenWeb Advisory Board, at which time they would be required to resign and a new committee member appointed after a call for volunteers from within the project to fill the seat.

 A Grievance Committee member may be temporarily removed, upon a vote of two-thirds (2/3) of the committee, for unwillingness to serve in the capacity for which the person was accepted, releasing information on a grievance presently before the board and/or not answering three (3) roll calls.